hcixaitutorial/hcixaitutorial.github.io/index.md

 - **Where to start with XAI?**

     What tools are available for implementing XAI techniques?
-What guidelines are available for desigining XAI?
+What guidelines are available for designing XAI?
 Where to find relevant technical or educational resources?

 - **What is next?**